Nicholas Braswell Strong Roots Scholarship

 In order for a submission to be considered “complete,” all candidates must submit the following:

-A) An updated resume that includes academic, professional, and volunteer experiences with a focus on community building.
-Candidates can feel free to highlight relevant coursework or experiences that might not be included in a typical resume.
-This document must, however, be limited to actual experiences (that is, "interests" do not count as experiences).
+- An updated resumé that includes academic, professional, and volunteer experiences with a focus on community building.
+Candidates can feel free to highlight relevant coursework or experiences that might not be included in a typical resumé.
+This document must, however, be limited to actual experiences (that is, “interests” do not count as experiences).

-The winner of the Nicholas Braswell Strong Roots Scholarship will be announced in the Fall of 2020.
+The winner of the Strong Roots Scholarship will be announced in the Fall of 2023.Go to Scholarship Application